transdigiware/blockchain/howto/ibp-v2-apis.md

 #### **Problem:** Error with CA URL when running the `enroll` command
 {: #ibp-v2-apis-config-enroll-error2}

-The Fabric CA client enroll command can fail if the enrollment url, the `-u` parameter value, contains a special character.
+The Fabric CA client enroll command can fail if the enrollment URL, the `-u` parameter value, contains a special character.
 For example, the following command with the enroll ID and password of `admin:C25A06287!0`,

 ```
 ./fabric-ca-client enroll -u https://admin:C25A06287!0@ash-zbc07c.4.secure.blockchain.ibm.com:21241 --tls.certfiles $HOME/fabric-ca-remote/cert.pem --caname PeerOrg1CA